 Monthly job processes that precede the final calc and confirmation day of processes usually begin on a Friday night, skip Saturday night, and continue Sunday through Wednesday nights.
 Key data for monthly employees is the absence management data.

-Friday: The first in the payroll processes is a report that identifies any employee in an overload work situation to confirm if it is in fact accurate.
-The next process creates paysheets for the pay period for both active and terminated employees.
+Friday: The first process creates paysheets for the pay period for active employees.
 Absence takes and deductions are loaded into the paysheets followed by a payroll preliminary calculation and the reports, payroll edit and payroll errors.

 Like the preliminary payroll processes, the final calculation and confirmation is similar for the biweekly and monthly paid employees but there are key differences.
 Both types are manually monitored and run by the Service Center payroll staff usually at noon on Thursdays.
 The monthly final calc and confirm payroll week is usually between the two biweekly weeks.
 Exceptions are in the Payroll Calendar.